Samsung Galaxy A7 (2018)

-The Samsung Galaxy A7 (2018) is a higher midrange Android smartphone produced by Samsung Electronics as part of the Samsung Galaxy A series.
+The Samsung Galaxy A7 (2018) is a luxury mid-range Android smartphone produced by Samsung Electronics as part of the Samsung Galaxy A series.
 It was announced on 20 September 2018 as the successor of Samsung Galaxy A7 (2017).

 The A7 (2018) is the first triple camera smartphone produced by Samsung, featuring 3 different cameras on the rear.
 It features a 6-inch Super AMOLED Infinity Display with curved edges similar to the Samsung Galaxy A8 (2018), a side-mounted fingerprint sensor on the power button and Dolby Atmos immersive sound technology.